The Factory: Music

 The Factory became a meeting place of artists and musicians such as Lou Reed, Bob Dylan, and Mick Jagger, as well as writer Truman Capote.
 Less frequent visitors included Salvador Dalí and Allen Ginsberg.
 Warhol collaborated with Reed's influential New York rock band the Velvet Underground in 1965, and designed the noted cover for The Velvet Underground & Nico, the band's debut album.
 It featured a plastic image of a yellow banana, which users could peel off to reveal a flesh-hued version of the banana.
 Warhol also designed the album cover for the Rolling Stones' album Sticky Fingers.

 Warhol included the Velvet Underground in the Exploding Plastic Inevitable, a spectacle that combined art, rock, Warhol films and dancers of all kinds, as well as live S&M enactments and imagery.
 The Velvet Underground and EPI used the Factory as a place to rehearse and hang out.

-"Walk on the Wild Side", Lou Reed's best-known song from his solo career, was released on his second, and first commercially successful, solo album, Transformer (1972).
+The song "Walk on the Wild Side", Lou Reed's best-known song from his solo career, was released on his second, and first commercially successful, solo album, Transformer (1972).
 The song relates to the superstars and life of the Factory.
 He mentions Holly Woodlawn, Candy Darling, Joe Dallesandro, Jackie Curtis and Joe Campbell (referred to in the song by his Factory nickname Sugar Plum Fairy).